Risk Factors Dashboard

 unexpected or unforeseen capital expenditures associated with acquired businesses or assets to maintain business in the ordinary course;

-our ability to continue to monetize certain environmental and/or tax attributes that may be produced through our renewable energy acquisitions or assets;
+our ability to continue to monetize certain environmental and/or tax attributes or benefits that may be produced through our renewable energy acquisitions or assets;

 an inability to retain the customers, employees, suppliers and/or business partners of the acquired business or generate new customers or revenue opportunities through a strategic transaction;

-the costs of compliance with local laws and regulations and the implementation of compliance processes, as well as the assumption of unexpected liabilities, litigation, penalties or other enforcement actions; and
+the costs of compliance with local or federal laws and regulations and the implementation of compliance processes, as well as the assumption of unexpected liabilities, litigation, penalties or other enforcement actions; and

 higher than expected costs arising due to unforeseen changes in tax, trade, environmental, labor, safety, payroll or pension policies.